stiff-l/AUD-Daily/SETUP_GUIDE.md

    ```

 This installs:
-- `pandas` - For data manipulation
+- `pandas` - For data manipulation and CSV table management
 - `requests` - For making API calls
+- `pytz` - For timezone handling (Cairns time)
-- `python-dotenv` - For managing environment variables
+- `python-dateutil` - For date/time parsing

 ### Step 5: Configure Settings